huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 # Frequently asked questions

-This page will include frequently asked questions for HUNT Lab.
+This page will contain frequently asked questions on your workbench in your HUNT Lab.